ooz/blog/2020/on-naming/README.md

 ---
 date: 2020-04-26T19:02:53Z
 title: On Naming
-description: Why naming is hard and at the core of the programming profession
+description: Why naming is hard, important and at the heart of the programming profession
 tags: draft
 ---

+Reference two hard things: https://martinfowler.com/bliki/TwoHardThings.html

+R. Martin: Clean Code, entire chapter 2 on "Meaningful Names"

 Why is that?